History and Purpose of “Repentance”

 Price: $78,500.00

-Repentance as a Tool of Evangelism
+Repentance as a Tool of Evangelism and Gun Violence Prevention

-A tough young gang leader was about to shoot his rival.
+“A tough young gang leader was about to shoot his rival.
 But suddenly the Holy Spirit convicts him for his sin.
 Instantly he sees himself for what he is and will become.
-He is terrified and bows his head in shame, asking God to forgive him.
-He drops his gun, symbol of his hurtful and malicious life -now past.
+He is terrified and bows his head in shame, asking Jesus to forgive him.
+He drops his gun, symbol of his evil life, now past.
+(The gun also stands for all intentional hurtfulness through word or action against others.)

 “Repentance” for Gun- Violence Prevention: Two Proposals